 Harnessing the power of Vitamin C and adding back some of that hyaluronic acid are both ways we can win a few battles in the war against time, though – spoiler alert – time will eventually have the last laugh.
 Unless, that is, you live long enough to be uploaded to the cloud or something space age-y like that.
 But as long as we’re lucky enough to be here on earth, we might as well do what we can to look our best.

-If you don’t already use any kind of serum, I’d suggest one like Viviane Woodard’s Best Hyaluronic Acid Moisturizer: Vitamin C Restoring Serum, which boasts collagen boosting ingredients and a whole host of skin-healing herbs.
+If you don’t already use any kind of serum, I’d suggest one like Viviane Woodard’s Best Hyaluronic Acid Moisturizer: Vitamin C Restoring Serum (see product), which boasts collagen boosting ingredients and a whole host of skin-healing herbs.
 In addition to Vitamin C and hyaluronic acid, it contains extracts of Rose Hips, Green Tea, Arnica, and the always awesome Aloe Vera.
 Specially formulated to plump and hydrate, this serum will leave your skin supple and soft to the touch as it reduces the appearance of fine lines.
 It improves circulation and gives your skin new life, so you look in the mirror and love what you see.

 Keep Reading: Enriched Water Based Moisturizer™